 The microscope gets its name from the Greek words micro, meaning small, and skopion, meaning to see or look, and it literally is a machine for looking at small things.
 A microscope may be used to look at the anatomy of small organisms such as insects, the fine structure of rocks and crystals, or individual cells.
 Depending on the type of microscope, the magnified image may be two-dimensional or three-dimensional.

 The compound microscope is the most familiar form of optical microscope.
-A compound microscope uses a system of multiple lenses to provide magnification.
-A typical compound microscope will include a viewing lens that magnifies an object 10 times, and four secondary lenses that magnify an object 4, 10, 40, or 100 times.
+A compound microscope utilizes multiple lenses to provide magnification.
+A typical compound microscope will include a viewing lens that magnifies an object 10 times, and four secondary lenses that magnify an object 10, 40, or 100 times.
 Light is placed below the sample and travels through one of the secondary lenses and the viewing lens, and is thus magnified twice.
 For instance, if you use the 40 magnification lens with the 10 magnification viewing lens, the object you're viewing will be magnified 10 times 40, or 400 times.
 While a compound microscope can provide large amounts of magnification, the image produced by visual light are usually of a lower resolution than those produced by other microscopes.

 Another form of optical microscope is the dissection or stereo microscope.
 This microscope uses two different viewing lenses and produces three-dimensional images of the sample.
-However, it has a much smaller maximum magnification than a compound microscope, and usually cannot magnify more than 100 times.
+But it has a much smaller maximum magnification than a compound microscope, and usually cannot magnify more than 100 times.

 Imaging microscopes are significantly higher in resolution and magnification than optical microscopes, but are also much more expensive.
-Different types of imaging microscopes use beams of different types of radiation or particles to provide an image of a sample.
+Different types of imaging microscopes utilize beams of different types of radiation or particles to provide an image of a sample.
 Confocal microscopes use laser light, scanning acoustic microscopes use sound waves, and X-ray microscopes, predictably, use X-rays.
 Electron microscopes use electrons and can magnify a sample by up to 2 million times.
 The transmission electron microscope creates a two-dimensional image, while the scanning electron microscope creates a three-dimensional image.

 A scanning probe microscope can create a computerized image of individual atoms.
 This type of microscope measures the surface texture of an object on a very small scale, and will note where individual atoms protrude from that structure.